aws/aws-toolkit-vscode/README.md

 ## Installation

-### Stable
+See [Installing the AWS Toolkit for JetBrains](https://docs.aws.amazon.com/console/toolkit-for-jetbrains/install) in the AWS Toolkit for JetBrains User Guide.

-In your IDE, open of the Plugins page and search for `AWS Toolkit` and click install.
+To use this AWS Toolkit, you will first need an AWS account, a user within that account, and an access key for that user.
+To use the AWS Toolkit to do AWS serverless application development and to run/debug AWS Lambda functions locally, you will also need to install the AWS CLI, Docker, and the AWS SAM CLI.
+The preceding link covers setting up all of these prerequisites.

 ### EAP Builds
 We also offer opt-in Early Access Preview builds that are built automatically.

 In order to opt-in:
 * Add the URL `https://plugins.jetbrains.com/plugins/eap/aws.toolkit` to your IDE's plugin repository preferences by going to **Plugins->Gear Icon->Manage Plugin Repositories** and adding the URL to the list
 * Check for updates.

 ### From Source